๐ Search & Query

 , it receives HTTP POST requests.

-A search request defines the logical Relation between different search rules, and contains filters and rules to find suitable Entities.
+A search request defines the logical relation between different search rules, and contains filters and rules to find matching entities.
 Each search request is represented by a JSON object, as shown in the following example:

 {